 In November this year, more than 1000 people attended the International Association of Privacy Professionals annual conference in Brussels.
-Every year, this 2-day event brings together data protection experts from around the world to discuss the biggest privacy-related topics on the global agenda.

->

-> But whilst privacy professionals have long been preparing for the GDPR and its potential implications, other functions within global companies may be less aware of the changes on the horizon.
+But whilst privacy professionals have long been preparing for the GDPR and its potential implications, other functions within global companies may be less aware of the changes on the horizon.

 In contrast to the Brussels privacy conference, the Chief Data Officer Summit in New York in December was largely attended by the people within global companies who access and process consumers’ personal data every day such as data scientists, data analysts and data governance managers.

 As I learned at the conference, global companies are currently dealing with the implications of amassing huge amounts of data on the actions of their customers and consumers.
 Speakers from a wide range of industries including insurance, publishing, banking and FMCG explained that understanding how to leverage this data to produce actionable insights was the key to their companies’ success – and this involves analysing, processing and understanding the very data which the GDPR seeks to regulate.